Interstate 68: Maryland

 East of Frostburg, I-68 crosses a bridge above Spruce Hollow near Clarysville, passing over MD 55, which runs along the bottom of the valley.
 The freeway runs along the hillside above US 40 Alt. in the valley formed by Braddock Run.
 Entering LaVale, I-68 has exits to US 40 Alt. and MD 658 (signed southbound as US 220 Truck).
 I-68 ascends Haystack Mountain, entering the city of Cumberland.
 This is the most congested section of the highway in Maryland.
-The speed limit on the highway drops from 70 mph in LaVale to 55 mph until the US 220 exit, and to 40 mph in downtown Cumberland.
+The speed limit on the highway drops from 70 mph in LaVale to 55 mph until the US 220 exit and to 40 mph in downtown Cumberland.
 This drop in the speed limit is due to several factors, including heavy congestion, closely spaced interchanges, and a sharp curve in the road, known locally as "Moose Curve", located at the bottom of Haystack Mountain.
 This section of the highway was originally built in the 1960s as the Cumberland Thruway, a bypass to the original path of US 40 through Cumberland.

 Until 2008, signs at exit 43A in downtown Cumberland labeled the exit as providing access to WV 28 Alt.
 Because of this, many truckers used this exit to get to WV 28.
 This created problems on WV 28 Alt. in Ridgeley, West Virginia, as trucks became stuck under a low railroad overpass, blocking traffic through Ridgeley.
-To reduce this problem, the Maryland State Highway Administration removed references to WV 28 Alt. from guide signs for exit 43A and placed warning signs in Cumberland and on I-68 approaching Cumberland advising truckers to instead use exit 43B to MD 51, which allows them to connect to WV 28 via Virginia Avenue, bypassing the low overpass in Ridgeley.
+To reduce this problem, MDSHA removed references to WV 28 Alt. from guide signs for exit 43A and placed warning signs in Cumberland and on I-68 approaching Cumberland advising truckers to instead use exit 43B to MD 51, which allows them to connect to WV 28 via Virginia Avenue, bypassing the low overpass in Ridgeley.

 At exit 44 in east Cumberland, US 40 Alt. meets the freeway and ends, and, at exit 46, US 220 leaves I-68 and runs northward toward Bedford, Pennsylvania.
 I-68 continues across northeastern Allegany County, passing Rocky Gap State Park near exit 50.
 In northeastern Allegany County, the former US 40 bypassed by I-68 is designated as MD 144, with several exits from I-68 along the route.
 I-68 crosses several mountain ridges along this section of the highway, including Martins Mountain, Town Hill, and Green Ridge, and the highway passes through Green Ridge State Forest.
 East of Green Ridge State Forest, MD 144 ends at US 40 Scenic, another former section of US 40.

 I-68 crosses into Washington County at Sideling Hill Creek and ascends Sideling Hill.
 The road cut that was built into Sideling Hill for I-68 can be seen for several miles in each direction and has become a tourist attraction as a result of the geologic structure exposed by the road cut.